Warsinger/1brc/README.md

 ## Go

 Reading only using Scanner with defaults, took ~23s.
+Reading 64MB chunks at a time is ~3s

 | Change | Timing |
 | --- | --- |